-1.2 Enable Consistent View of Instance States Despite Disruptions to Connectivity, using New QoS Parameter (Experimental)
+2.1.2 Enable Consistent View of Instance States Despite Disruptions to Connectivity, using New QoS Parameter (Experimental)

-The NOT\ALIVE\NO\WRITERS state for an instance indicates that there are no active DataWriters that are currently updating an instance.
+The NOT_ALIVE_NO_WRITERS state for an instance indicates that there are no active DataWriters that are currently updating an instance.
 This can occur because all of the DataWriters that were publishing the instance have unregistered themselves from the instance or they all have become not alive (through losing liveliness or being deleted).
-In this case, the DataReader will set the state of the instance to NOT\ALIVE\NO\WRITERS.
+In this case, the DataReader will set the state of the instance to NOT ALIVE NO WRITERS.

 In previous releases, if the DataReader rediscovered a DataWriter previously publishing the instance, the state of the instance was not updated on the DataReader until the DataWriter sent a new sample of the instance.
-Instead, the instance would stay in the NOT\ALIVE\NO\WRITERS state.
-This could lead to inconsistent instance states: a late-joining DataReader (with a durability of TRANSIENT\LOCAL or higher) would have the correct instance state by virtue of discovery and receiving the samples from the DataWriter, whereas existing DataReaders would have the wrong state until they received a new sample.
-See Figure 1.3: Behavior without Instance State Consistency Enabled below.
-Figure 1.3: Behavior without Instance State Consistency Enabled
+Instead, the instance would stay in the NOT_ALIVE_NO_WRITERS state.
+This could lead to inconsistent instance states: a late-joining DataReader (with a durability of TRANSIENT_LOCAL or higher) would have the correct instance state by virtue of discovery and receiving the samples from the DataWriter, whereas existing DataReaders would have the wrong state until they received a new sample.
+See Figure 2.3: Behavior without Instance State Consistency Enabled on the next page.